yy77hello/doorsign/README.md

 ### Flask Application

-1. Clone the repository:
+1. Clone the repository

 2. Install dependencies:

+Arduino:
 - Arduino IDE for uploading esp32-cam code
 - ESP32 MailClient library
 - ESP32 WiFi library

+Python:
+- OpenCV (cv2): For image processing and drawing3.
+- NumPy (numpy): For numerical operations and array handling3.
+- PyMuPDF (fitz): For PDF parsing and text extraction3.
+- pdf2image: For converting PDF pages to images3.
+- Pillow: Required by pdf2image for image processing

+You can install these python dependencies using ```pip install opencv-python numpy PyMuPDF pdf2image Pillow```

-3. Run the Flask app:
+3. Run the Flask app using ```python app.py```

-python app.py

-### Configure QR Code**
+### Configure QR Code

-1. Upload your own qrcode by placing qrcode.png into /static/ directory
+1. Upload your own qrcode by placing qrcode.png into ```/static/ directory```

-### ESP32-CAM (Optional)
+### ESP32-CAM

 1. Update Wi-Fi credentials in the ESP32 code
 2. Configure email settings (SMTP server, sender, recipient)